trongduc2206/shopping-lists/README.md

 A web application that is used as a shared shopping list.
 User can manage shared shoppling lists as well as items in those lists.

 ## Online location
+Application is deployed on render.com so it may take a while for the application to start up.

 You can access the web application by the [link](https://shopping-lists-eh3e.onrender.com/)

 ## Run the application locally